As we head on down the tracks and into the weekend, it's open line Friday and the Rush Limbaugh program.

 All right, get this.

-A conservative, a moderate, and a liberal and a libertarian teamed up in the House yesterday to prod President Bush to set a timetable to withdraw from Iraq.
+A conservative, a moderate, and a liberal, and a libertarian teamed up in the House yesterday to prod President Bush to set a timetable to withdraw from Iraq.

-Uh this, as the Washington Post, Mike Allen says, strikes a rare tone of unity on a day when tensions about national security provoked marathon brawling on the floor.
+This, as the Washington Post, Mike Allen says, strikes a rare tone of unity on a day when tensions about national security provoked marathon brawling on the floor.

-What do you mean unity?
+What do you mean, unity?

-The resolution calls for Bush to begin drawing down troops in Iraq by October first, two thousand six.
+The resolution calls for Bush to begin drawing down troops in Iraq by October 1st, 2006, but it does not set a date for complete withdrawal.

 Why not next month?

-Why not why not August first?
+Why not August 1st?

-Why why not what is this?
+Why not, what is this?

-October first?
+October 1st?

 That's the month before the elections.